 The council may, by a two thirds vote of all its members, taken by a call of the yeas and nays, establish a salary for its members.
 Such salary may be reduced but no increase therein shall be made to take effect during the year in which the increase is voted.
-(As amended by Chapter 184 of the Acts of 1939 and Compilation of City Ordinance No. 40.)
+(As amended by Chapter 184 of the Acts of 1939 and Ordinance No. 69, as amended.1)

 SECTION 12.
 On the fourth Tuesday preceding every regular and special city election at which any officer mentioned in this act is to be elected, there shall be held a preliminary election for the purpose of nominating candidates for such offices as, under the provisions of this act, are to be filled at such election.
 Voters qualified to vote at a regular city election shall be qualified to vote at a preliminary election.
 No special election for mayor or any officer shall be held after the expiration of forty days from the calling of the preliminary election.
-(See also G.L.
-Chap.
-54 sec.
-103A as amended).
+(See also MGL c.
+54, § 103A, as amended.)

 SECTION 13.
-Any person who is qualified to vote for a candidate for any office mentioned in this act, and who is a candidate for nomination for that office, may have his name as such candidate printed on the official ballot to be used at a preliminary election; provided that, at least twenty-eight (G.L.
-Chap.
-53 sec.
-10 as amended) days prior to the preliminary election, he shall file with the city clerk a statement in writing of his candidacy, and with it the petition of at least fifty voters of the city, qualified to vote for a candidate for the said office.
+Any person who is qualified to vote for a candidate for any office mentioned in this act, and who is a candidate for nomination for that office, may have his name as such candidate printed on the official ballot to be used at a preliminary election; provided that, at least twenty-eight (MGL c.
+53, § 10, as amended) days prior to the preliminary election, he shall file with the city clerk a statement in writing of his candidacy, and with it the petition of at least fifty voters of the city, qualified to vote for a candidate for the said office.
 Said statement and petition shall be in substantially the following form: